verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 - **download cancelation** when images exit the viewport while still loading, to **prioritize the loading of new ones**
 - **callbacks on events triggered** (viewport enter/exit, loading started/finished, etc.)

 Think about it carefully before switching to native lazy-loading.
-If you don't care about the above features, you're good to go.
+If you don't mind missing the above features, you're good to go.

 ---